jjatria/newrelic-demo/README.md

 To run locally:

+1. Create a file named `env` on the root of the repository with your New Relic license key like so:

+        NEWRELIC_LICENSE_KEY=...

-1. Run `make` to start the server.
+2. Run `make` to start the server.
 You can view the logs with `make logs`

-2. The website will soon be visible at http://localhost:3000
+3. The website will soon be visible at http://localhost:5000

-3. When you are done, you can stop the server with `make stop`
+4. When you are done, you can stop the server with `make stop`